 - Stress and anxiety.
 It’s calming to your stressed out nervous system.

-- It is also good for tension headaches and migraines.
+- tension headaches and migraines.

 I think that the best property of Lavender is its versatility; it has the ability to be relaxing so you can sleep or be gently stimulating so you can get on with your day.
-It works as it is needed in the body.

 My Blog is for information only & is not meant to replace medical advice.